 - Office/storage space rental (if you choose not to work from home).

-One way to cover these costs is by using your personal savings.
-However, this may not be viable depending on your financial status.
+One way to cover these costs is by using your savings.
+However, this may not be viable, depending on your financial status.
 Securing a small business loan from the bank may be required.
-Failing this, you could fund your business with a credit card.
+Failing this, you could fund your business with a credit card, or you could try crowdfunding.

 It is also possible to sell equity in your company or apply for local and state small business grants.